Club Wyndham Desert Blue is a very nice resort in Vegas. I enjoy gambling, and I like visiting Vegas, so I was amped and ready to return.

 I said to myself, you are here in town, spend it.

 Today I wanted to gamble some more but also see if I could find some unique experiences.
 Maybe something that at least felt high roller.
-Just to treat myself and have fun.
+Just to treat me and have fun.

-The first 20 minutes were almost painful because I was so tight, but after the first hour I was just as calm and relaxed as I had ever been.
-Afterwards, I chose to do another Ala cart style experience at a local float tank/room experience.
-This is where you go into a headed pool in a room or tank that has a very high salt content, so you literally float very easily.
+The first 20 minutes were almost painful because I was so tight, but after the first hour, I was just as calm and relaxed as I had ever been.
+Afterward, I chose to do another Ala cart style experience at a local float tank/room experience.
+This is where you go into a heated pool in a room or tank that has very high salt content, so you literally float very easily.
 You can also opt for sensory deprivation, which I prefer because it is very relaxing.
-Since your body feels so supported in the water, all of your muscles relax and your mind can wonder quickly in the darkness.
+Since your body feels so supported in the water, all of your muscles relax and your mind can wander quickly in the darkness.

 Between the massage and the float, I was already into the afternoon now, and ready to gamble some again.

 This time I headed to Caesars again because I wanted to start the day by waking back up some with the High Roller observation wheel happy hour ride.
-It is the largest observation wheel in the world and you can take a happy hour ride with an open bar that is a 30-minute ride with an all you can drink experience.
-It goes up to 550 feet and has giant gondolas that have full size bars and staff and look like then can easily hold 20 people or more.
+It is the largest observation wheel in the world and you can take a happy hour ride with an open bar that is a 30-minute ride with an all-you-can-drink experience.
+It goes up to 550 feet and has giant gondolas that have full-size bars and staff and look like they can easily hold 20 people or more.

 After the amazing observation wheel and open bar experience, it was time to head back for a show that was comped and provided me with a front-row seat to a local hypnosis show.